zenlinuxos/yadsn/README.md

 ### Network repository

 There is one Git repository per social network you have created or joined to.
+Each network has its own sub-directory in the `$YADSN_DATA` directory.

 ```
 network/